hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-2.md

 bash setup-hdf.sh $AMBARI_USER $AMBARI_USER_PASSWORD
 ~~~

-Once the script finishes, you are now ready to move onto the next phase of development (the next tutorial), acquiring the data using NiFi.
+Now that the development environment is setup, you can move onto the summary.

 ## Summary